Skip to main content

 Default to self-managing when residency facts, FEIE or FTC position, and reporting obligations are clean and documented.
 Escalate to a cross-border tax professional for split-year residency, mixed FEIE plus FTC positions, totalization coverage questions, or uncertain treaty impact under saving-clause limits.

-Next step: create a [tax year] folder with residency proof, travel log, FEIE or FTC workpapers, Portugal tax-payment records, and foreign account statements.
-Set [current filing dates] and [current threshold checks] on your calendar, then run one pre-filing annual review.
+Next step: create a tax-year folder with residency proof, travel log, FEIE or FTC workpapers, Portugal tax-payment records, and foreign account statements.
+Verify current filing dates and threshold checks against official source records or qualified tax adviser records before calendaring them, then run one pre-filing annual review.

 For a step-by-step walkthrough, see Bona Fide Establishment Test FEIE for Form 2555 Decisions.